-Identifying the evolving nature of the threat can inform an organization of the scope of the problem and the nature of the cybersecurity strategy that must be employed.
-As cyber threats are constantly changing, effective strategies will require constant monitoring with goals of improvement of extent processes and controls.
+Identifying the evolving nature of the threat landscape through a risk assessment can inform an organization of the scope of the problem and the nature of the cybersecurity strategy that must be employed.
+As the nature of cyber attacks are constantly changing, effective strategies will require constant monitoring with goals of improvement of extent processes and controls.

 For the DHS Vulnerability Reduction includes denial of access to malicious cyber activity and maximizing collaboration between stake holders.
 This is an excellent practice for businesses as well.
 Employing appropriate policies and working together with all departments, employees, customers, and vendors is a major step is an important part of an effective cybersecurity strategy.

 The DHS seeks to reduce cyber threats by countering transnational criminal organizations and sophisticated cyber criminals.
-While as executed by the DHS, such activities lay well beyond the purview of most companies, employing effective technological and security systems to protect your company is essentially performing the same task.
+While as executed by the DHS, such activities lay well beyond the purview of most companies, employing effective technological and security systems to protect your organization’s information is essentially performing the same task.